polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/address-formats.md

 ---
 title: Address Formats
-description: This page provides an overview of Substrate address formats, encoding strategies used and best practices.
+description: This page provides an overview of Substrate address formats, encoding strategies use and best practices.
 ---

 # Address Formats